herrera-ignacio/architect-handbook/redux/introduction/README.md

 * They are not allowed to modify the existing `state`.
 Instead, they must make _immutable updates_, by copying the existing `state` and making changes to the copied values.

 * They must not do any asynchronous logic, calculate random values, or cause other "side effects".

+> The name "reducer" comes from `Array.reduce()`.
+We can say that __Redux reduce a set of actions (over time) into a single state__.
+The difference is that with `Array.reduce()` it happens all at once, and with Redux, it happens over the lifetime of your running app.

+### Store

+The current Redux application state lives in an object called the __store__.

+The store is created by passing in a reducer, and has a method called `getState` that returns the current state value.

+### Dispatch

+The Redux store has a method called `dispatch`. __The only way to update the state is to call `store.dispatch()` and pass in an action object__.
+The store will run its reducer function and save the new state value inside.

+You can think of dispatching actions as "triggering an event" in the application.

+### Selectors

+___Selectors__ are functions that know how to extract specific pieces of information from a store state value.
+This can help avoid repeating logic as different parts of the app need to read the same data.